-Through his work across the three industry sectors, Edwin holds a large knowledge base of the correct build procedures that are required for insulated panel construction.
+Through his work across the three industry sectors, Tom holds a large knowledge base of the correct build procedures that are required for insulated panel construction.
 Ultimately, this is making sure that installations are carried out as per construction drawings as well as to the manufacturer’s specification.
-Edwin regularly carries out site visits to assess that this is being completed correctly and consistently, where the following aspects also contribute to the necessary inspections:
+Tom regularly carries out site visits to assess that this is being completed correctly and consistently, where the following aspects also contribute to the necessary inspections:

 As the build progresses and panels are installed, a number of different surveys are completed to check the quality of the workmanship.
 This includes standard visual surveys to observe the construction process being followed as well as more invasive inspections that take a closer look at its finer details.
 This may involve temporarily removing flashings to assess behind.
 Alongside this, fixings and angles are checked to ensure they’re being used as per the agreed construction drawing.

 Of course, health and safety is always factored into these visits and checks are completed on tools, within teams and across the workspace to make sure that the works are being undertaken safely at all times.

 When any material delivery is made to site, such as panels, assessments must be completed to ensure that they are free from defects and in a suitable condition for construction.
 Of course, this is a key requirement for any project, but where passive fire protection is concerned, every individual element must fulfil its role in providing safety against the spread of flame and any damage could considerably jeopardise this.